SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Troubleshooting/DIS_Troubleshooting_UploadFailure.md

 ## Problem

-Publishing a connector or script fails with possible message from DataMiner.
+Publishing a connector or script fails, possibly with a message from DataMiner.

 ## Possible solutions